cfrenzel/cfrenzel.github.io/collections/_posts/2020-01-03-domain-events-efcore-mediatr.md

 - Now a base class implementation for our EFCore entities marking the DomainEvents as <code>[NotMapped]</code> to let EFCore know that they are not to be persisted to the db.

 <div class="alert alert-primary">
  We also add a helper for entities to initialize there own Id's.
 It can be very useful and efficient for entities to have their Id's generated locally "on or before instantiation" rather than "on save" or in the database.
 This allows transient entities to reference eachother by Id, to store Id's in Domain Events, and generally to use Id's in all kinds of eventual consistency scenarios.
-If you can't meet this requirement then you can pass the entity itself in the domain event, but remember that it hasn't been persisted yet; so you can't trust the transient Id assigned by EFcore (a new Id will be assigned by the database when persisted).
+You can pass the entity itself in the domain event, but remember that it hasn't been persisted yet; so you can't trust the transient Id assigned by EFcore (a new Id will be assigned by the database when persisted).
 </div>

 ```csharp